dmitrybublik/aurelia-validation/README.md

 }
 ```

-#getting started
+# Getting started

 Let's set up the **welcome.js** model from the [skeleton-navigation](http://github.com/aurelia/skeleton-navigation) with some validation.
 After importing the validation plugin in our model we'll do three things:
-- add a simple validation that both firstName and lastname are required and between 3 and 10 characters.
+- add a simple validation so that both firstName and lastname are required and have to have a length between 3 and 10 characters.
 - prevent the 'welcome' function from executing if the model isn't valid
 - add validation messages to the view to provide hints to the end-user